The Greatest Hits World Tour

-The Greatest Hits World Tour is the seventh concert world tour by Italian singer Laura Pausini, in promotion of her new compilation album 20 – The Greatest Hits that was released on 12 November 2013.
-The tour began with a show in Pesaro on 5 December 2013 and ended in 2015.
+The Greatest Hits World Tour is the seventh concert world tour by Italian singer Laura Pausini, in promotion of her compilation album 20 – The Greatest Hits that was released on 12 November 2013.
+The tour began with a show in Pesaro, Italy on 5 December 2013 and ended on 7 August 2015 in Marbella, Spain.
 In Spanish-speaking countries, the tour was renamed "Grandes Exitos Gira Mundial".

-In February 2014, Pausini confirmed on her official site that the tour would be prolonged and that more shows would happen after the 20 originally planned.
-This new set of concerts includes two performances in Australia and one performance in Russia, marking the first time Pausini performs in such countries.
+In February 2014, Pausini confirmed on her official site that the tour would be extended and that more shows would be scheduled after the 20 originally planned.
+This new set of concerts included two performances in Australia and one performance in Russia, marking the first time Pausini performs in such countries.

-On 10 June 2014, Pausini postponed her two Australian shows 'due to unforeseen technical problems and production issues'.
+On 10 June 2014, Pausini postponed her two Australian shows and two Russian 'due to unforeseen technical problems and production issues'.
 The Melbourne concert scheduled for 12 June 2014 at Rod Laver Arena would now take place on 13 February 2015 at a smaller venue, Margaret Court Arena.
 The 14 June, Sydney show was announced for 14 February 2015.
+The show in St. Petersburg, Russia on 24 June 2014 was cancelled; and the show in Moscow scheduled for 27 June 2014, was rescheduled to 17 February 2015.